alisoam/arvan-dynamic-dns/README.md

 # Arvan Dynamic DNS

 A dynamic dns client using Arvan cloud DNS service.
-Befor start you shoud have a domain in the Arvan cloud pannel.
+Before start you shoud have a domain in the Arvan cloud pannel.

 This script, periodically, updates the selected record in the Arvan cloud DNS service with the IP address of the running host.